mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 4. Path to Master Incident GDB
 5. Specify Incident GDB Backup directory
-6. Specify Coordinate System to use for GISAcres and LengthFeet Calculations --Point feature geometries are always calculated in WGS84
+6. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
+    - Point feature geometries are always calculated in WGS84
 7. Specify Scratch Directory
 8. Specify Other IncidentNames to keep in the newly created Master Incident GDB and Backup GDB